eevui/terra_dbt/README.md

 ### Create the Environment Variables

 1. Create a `.env` file with the following content in the terra_dbt directory (ex: terra_dbt/.env).
-Note that `.env` will not be commited to source.
+Note that `.env` will not be committed to source.

     ```
     SF_ACCOUNT=zsniary-metricsdao